UTR: A Great Innovation With Hidden Drawbacks

 UTR 10-11.5: Elite Competitor

-Players with this rating are strong enough to play national level tournaments and at some Division 1 colleges.
+These players are strong enough to play national level tournaments and at some Division 1 colleges.
 Female players in the higher range of this rating are top 200 professionals.

 UTR 11.5-13: Rising Professional/ D1 Competitor.